- Product

 - Gauge employee sentiment

 In the wake of The Great Resignation, employers simply cannot afford to be complacent.
-So, rather than assume that all is well, gather and act on actual data.
+So, rather than assume that all is well, gather and act on real data.

 And if they don’t feel comfortable for whatever reason, that’s a glaring indicator in itself that something’s not right.